uzh-dqbm-cmi/lab-website/content/authors/teuta/_index.md

 interests:
 - Belly rubs
 - Staying at home
-- Hanging with her dog
+- Hanging around with her dog

 # Organizational groups that you belong to (for People widget)